 Alternatively, individuals and groups may ask the Foundation to select destinations for completed quilts.

-Before requesting a destination for a quilt (or quilts) from the Destination Coordinator (DC), make sure the quilt meets the Foundation’s standards of excellence described in the Policies & Procedures manual.
+Before requesting a destination for a quilt (or quilts) from the Destination Coordinator, make sure the quilt meets the Foundation’s standards of excellence described in the Policies & Procedures manual.

 Confirm that the quilt is completely finished, has been washed, and has a label and presentation case, if appropriate.
 Presentation cases are recommended for QOVs going to overseas destinations and medical facilities.
 They may not be needed for local individual or small group awards.

-The DC makes assignments at least once a week.
-The DC makes every effort to honor special requests, such as requests for overseas destinations or destinations in a specific state or facility.
-The DC may consult with other leadership as needed.
-Final decisions about destinations are at the discretion of the DC.
+- The Destination Coordinator makes every effort to honor special requests, such as requests for overseas destinations or destinations in a specific state or facility.

 To request a destination: